sankalpjonn/simple-saas/README.md

 - to use this as a library, refer to [this](https://github.com/sankalpjonn/simple-saas#using-as-a-library)

-## APIs inheriting BusinessAPIView
-Checks if authtoken present in the header belongs to a valid business and returns the appropriate response if no valid business is found

-## APIs inheriting SubscriptionAPIView
-Checks if authtoken present in header belongs to a valid business and also an active subscription exists for that business.

-## APIs inheriting rest_framework.generics.CreateAPIView
-- these are POST apis where `create()` in the serializer will be called after validating post data.
-- in serializers where there is an `update()` overridden, refer to the `save()` method to see whether create() is called or `update()` is called

-## APIs inheriting rest_framework.generics.RetrieveAPIView
-must override the `get_object()` method and whatever is returned by this method is serialized

-### APIs

 #### Signup
 ```curl
 curl -XPOST 'http://localhost:8000/saas/signup' -d '{"business": {"name": "test inc"}, "email": "test@test.com", "first_name": "sankalp", "last_name": "jonna", "password1": "pleasepass", "password2": "pleasepass"}' -H "Content-type: application/json"